Most people think that mixing alcohol with antibiotics will stop the antibiotics from working.

 In rare cases, some anti-bacterial medications can have a potentially lethal interaction with alcohol and cause heart attack, coma and death.

 Some over-the-counter medicines and products, such as mouthwash and cough syrup, can contain alcohol.

 If you are prescribed an antibiotic that interacts with alcohol, it is best to avoid these medicines during your course and for a few days after finishing the course.

 Always check with your pharmacist or read the ingredients label for the presence of ethanol in an over-the-counter product.

 Talk to your doctor

-If you suffer from an alcohol use disorder, it is important, to be honest with your doctor before taking any prescribed medications.
+If you suffer from an alcohol use disorder, it is essential to be honest with your doctor before taking any prescribed medications.
 Many medicines interact with alcohol, which can cause dangerous side effects.

-Making your doctor aware if you drink frequently and to excess will give them the opportunity to consider safer medications.
+Making your doctor aware if you drink frequently and to excess will allow them to consider safer medications.